The Mark occurrence is located on the north side of Walsh Creek, approximately 600 metres northwest of its junction with Perry Creek.

-The Perry Creek area is underlain by sedimentary rocks of the Creston Formation of the Middle Proterozoic Purcell Supergroup.
-The Middle Creston Formation consists of a sequence of medium bedded, grey to maroon, fine-grained quartzite with intercalated thin beds of grey phyllite; a stockwork of quartz veinlets, up to 7 centimetres thick, is found within the quartzite.
+The Perry Creek area is underlain by sedimentary rocks of the mid-Proterozoic Creston Formation (Purcell Supergroup).
+The middle Creston Formation consists of a sequence of medium-bedded, grey to maroon, fine-grained quartzite with intercalated thin beds of grey phyllite.
+A stockwork of quartz veinlets, up to 7 centimetres thick, is found within the quartzite.
 A few of these quartz stringers carry up to 2 per cent hematite and minor chalcopyrite.
-To the west, this sequence is overlain by the Upper Creston succession of thinly interbedded, light and dark green argillites and green siltstone, locally phyllitic.
+To the west, this sequence is overlain by the upper Creston succession of thinly interbedded, light and dark-green argillites and green siltstone, which are locally phyllitic.
 To the northwest, the sequence is overlain by the Kitchener Formation.

-Microdiorite bodies, part of the Middle Proterozoic Moyie intrusions, are generally medium grained but have porphyritic phases containing hornblende phenocrysts.
-The microdiorite bodies are generally pervasively chloritized and locally contain quartz stockwork; argillites on both footwall and hangingwall are siliceous, possibly due to the intrusive event.
-Disseminated pyrite occurs in both the quartz stockwork in the microdiorite and the adjacent phyllites.
+Microdiorite bodies, part of the mid-Proterozoic Moyie Intrusions, are generally medium-grained but have porphyritic phases containing hornblende phenocrysts.
+The microdiorite bodies are generally pervasively chloritized and locally contain quartz stockwork.
+Argillites on both the footwall and hangingwall are siliceous, possibly due to the intrusive event.
+Disseminated pyrite occurs in the quartz stockwork in the microdiorite and the adjacent phyllites.

-Gold mineralization is associated with quartz veins, stockworks and siliceous zones in the vicinity of the microdiorite bodies that are emplaced along regional shear zones in the sedimentary rocks.
-These shear zones run parallel to Perry Creek (i.e. northeast) on the west side of the creek.
-The shear zones are filled by vein, irregular lenses and stringers of quartz containing boxworks of limonite (after pyrite) and occasionally gold, galena, sphalerite and chalcopyrite; silver is known from assays, which range up to 53 grams per tonne silver and 3.4 grams per tonne gold over 3 metres in trenches (Assessment Report 13007).
-Hydrothermal alteration of wallrocks occurs as chlorite, sericite and talc schists.
+Locally, mineralization is associated with quartz veins, stock-works and siliceous zones in the vicinity of the microdiorite bodies that are emplaced along regional shear zones in the sedimentary rocks.
+These shear zones run parallel to Perry Creek (i.e. north east) on the west side of the creek.
+The shear zones are filled by vein, irregular lenses and stringers of quartz containing box-works of limonite (after pyrite) and occasionally gold, galena, sphalerite and chalcopyrite.
+Hydrothermal alteration of wall-rocks occurs as chlorite, sericite and talc schists.
 The shear zones are topographically recessive, occurring between resistant ledges of siliceous sediments, possibly due to the ease with which breccia, gouge and hydrothermally altered materials in and marginal to the shears are eroded.
-Thus, much of the mineralization associated with these shears may be yet to be discovered.